Laura

 Deputy Director for Museum Services

 Laura Huerta Migus was appointed Deputy Director of the Office of Museum Services in July 2021.
 She came to IMLS following her tenure as executive director of the Association of Children's Museums (ACM) in Arlington, Virginia, the world's largest professional society promoting and advocating on behalf of children's museums and children’s museum professionals.
+Under her leadership, ACM pursued innovative and effective partnerships to leverage the power of children’s museums worldwide.

 In 2018, Huerta Migus was named as an Ascend Fellow of the Aspen Institute, and in 2016, she was recognized as a Champion of Change for Summer Opportunity by the White House.
 She is a noted speaker and author on topics of equity and audience-focused museum practice for institutions including the Board of Science Education of the National Academies of Sciences, the U.S. Play Coalition, and various university texts.